Skip to main content

 Getting out of a problem state

-If the agent gets stuck, gives an error, or the conversation feels broken, you have three options.
-Each does something different, so choose based on what you want.
+If the agent gets stuck, gives an error, or the conversation feels broken, we suggest starting a new chat.

 New conversation